javante0/Stocks-101/README.md

 **Known Bugs**

-Since we are using free tier accounts for Finnhub which equates to a rate limit of approximately 60 calls every minute, you may see empty graphs or an API error alert when clicking too fast
+Since we are using free tier accounts for Finnhub which equates to a rate limit of approximately 60 calls every minute, you may see empty graphs or an API error alert when clicking too fast.

 **Future Development****
 1) Implement User Authentication so users can login with their own account and have access to their own stocks
 2) News feed section that reports the latest stock related news
+3) Allow stock data to update dynamically without having the user refresh the page